William Hayman Cummings

-William Hayman Cummings (22 August 1831 – 5 June 1915) was an English musician, tenor and organist at Waltham Abbey.
+William Hayman Cummings (22 August 1831 – 5 June 1915) was an English musician, tenor and organist at Waltham Abbey Church.

 Cummings was born in Sidbury (near Sidmouth) in Devon.
 He was educated at St Paul's Cathedral Choir School and the City of London School, becoming a pupil of Dr E. J. Hopkins, J. W. Hobbs and Alberto Randegger, and was for many years a chorister in St Paul's Cathedral and the Temple Church.

 In 1847, as a teenager, he was one of the choristers when Felix Mendelssohn conducted the first London performance of his Elijah at Exeter Hall.
 Cummings also sang at numerous festivals and concerts throughout Great Britain and twice toured in the United States.
 His performance at the Triennial Festival of the Handel and Haydn Society in Boston was noticed as follows by the Chicago Tribune of 15 May 1871:

 The tenor is also a new-comer, brought from England for this occasion, Mr. Wm.
 H. Cummings.
 He is a slightly-built gentleman, about five feet ten inches high, has light hair, a receding forehead, a light gentlemanly-looking (but not distingue) mustache, and stands quietly while singing.
 His voice is a tenor of good volume, and admirable quality—like a silver trumpet.
 The intonation is to be relied on, and his delivery of the tone pleasant.
 The words are delivered as well as possible, both in recitative and the airs.
 I doubt whether Mr. Cummings be a great singer, yet he is a better oratorio tenor than I have heard.
 He is entirely innocent of tremolo and absurd affectation.